The-101-project/openPLC_review/log.md

 * l7.
 Also ESP32, ESP8266, R-Pi, RP2040, and more
 * l8. openPLC editor runs on Windows, Linux, Macos
 * l9.
 I downloaded and installed the openPLC editor for Windows
+* l10. in openPLC editor, I opened the BLINK example, then pressed the Arduino-symbol button